House of Worship

 Join leading churches across the Americas, Europe, Asia, Africa and

-Australia that create with confidence on a Broadcast Pix Video Control Center.
+Australia that create inspiring live video on a Broadcast Pix Production System.

 A Case Study

 with Broadcast Pix Granite 5000 Video Control Center